 Delta Travel Guide

 The Chamber produces the Delta Travel Guide periodically.
-The Guide is a 74 page/full-color brochure with visitor information about the Delta.
+The Guide is a full-color brochure with visitor information about the Delta.
 Chamber Members purchase advertising to be placed in the guide.
 Approximately 30,000 brochures are published and distributed.
 They are distributed at locations throughout the Delta and Northern California including outdoor shows.
 They are distributed by mail at no cost to people planning trips to the region.
 We have one of the largest distribution networks for promotional literature in Northern California.

 - The Delta Chambers purchases a booth at selected outdoor shows throughout the region.
 Member brochures are placed in the booth and distributed to attendees of the show.
 Knowledgeable volunteers staff the booth and provide information about the Delta and Chamber members.

 - Delta Chamber Member events are published on our website.

 The Delta Chambers conducts one or more major fundraiser events each year.
 These events also showcase member businesses.